Energy

 Maths, Environmental Technology or Physics or

-If Mathematics is not being offered as a subject at Higher Level, you will be required to achieve a minimum of grade H6 if studied at Higher Level or O4 if studied at Ordinary Level.
+If Mathematics is not passed at H3, you will be required to achieve a minimum of H6 if studied at Higher Level or O4 if studied at Ordinary Level in addition to one or two of the subjects above.

 Irish Leaving Certificate UCAS Equivalency